sm0bin/corpfest/questions_and_answers.md

 #### Answer: B

 <i>If a function is called with missing arguments, the missing values are set to "undefined".
-Here, "sayHi()" is called without any arguments.
-As a result, the function returns the string "Hi there, undefined", where "undefined" is the value of the "name" parameter inside the function.</i>
+When "sayHi()" is called without any arguments, the value of the "name" parameter is set to undefined, resulting in the function returning 'Hi there, undefined.'</i>

 </p>
 </details>